Grady L. Webster and Barbara D. Webster Structural Botany Publication Award

 2018 - No awards given in 2018

-2017 - The Botanical Society of America awarded Naoko Takahashi, Chieko Kami, Isao Ota, Nana Morita, and Ryoko Imaichi the 2015 award for thier paper:
+2017 - The Botanical Society of America awarded Naoko Takahashi, Chieko Kami, Isao Ota, Nana Morita, and Ryoko Imaichi the 2015 award for their paper:

 Developmental morphology of the typical cordate gametophyte of a homosporous leptosporangiate fern, Lygodium japonicum (Lygodiaceae), focusing on the initial cell behavior of two distinct meristems